edchelstephens/upskilling/aws/elastic_cloud_compute(ec2)/security_groups.md

 - Acts as documentation.
 Your future self will thank you!
 - Always document explicitly describing what this security group is for!
 - Clear descriptions on your security group helps you maintain a more up-to-date and secure security group

+# Default Security Group
+- It's named `default` and it is created for each VPC
+- It allows inbound traffic from the same security group and all outbound traffic
+- However no inbound traffic from outside of the security group is allowed in the default security group.
+This is usually the source of most problems